technoblogy/frequency-probe/README.md

-# frequency-probe
+# Frequency Probe
 A handheld tool that gives a visual indication of the frequency or voltage at the probe.
+See http://www.technoblogy.com/show?25C4